fab2s/SoUuid/README.md

 You can `use` `SoUuidTrait` directly in your models to start using SoUuid's as primary keys in your models.

-By default, it will use the raw binary form, also being the most effective, but you can also use any other form by overriding the `generateSoUuid` method in your model (or in an abstract or trait using this trait) :
+By default, it will use the classic string form, but you can also use any other form by overriding the `generateSoUuid` method in your model (or in an abstract or trait using this trait) :

 ```php
     /**